NYC Council passes outdoor dining bill

 Since 2020, outdoor dining has been a significant but usually temporary fixture of New York City.
-Restaurants that did not have outdoor dining space at the time were able to apply based on a temporary emergency outdoor dining program created by the city as a response to the pandemic.
+Restaurants that did not have outdoor dining space at the time were able to apply for them based on a temporary emergency outdoor dining program created by the city as a response to the pandemic, called Open Restaurants.
 The city estimates that 100,000 jobs were saved as a result.

-After two years of public hearings, the City Council passed a bill on Thursday afternoon, Intro.
+After two years of public hearings, the City Council passed a bill on Aug.
+3, Intro.
 31-C, that will make outdoor dining a permanent city fixture — with certain restrictions.

 Sidewalk cafes, on the other hand, will be allowed year-round with the proper permit, which would cost $1,050.
 Curb-based roadway seating would require a separate permit as well, priced at the same amount, according to the bill’s text.
 Additionally, restaurants will have to pay fees based on their location and square footage.

-The bill also gives restaurants time to transition from the emergency outdoor dining program created in response to Covid while petitioning for a sidewalk or roadway cafe license.
+The bill also gives restaurants time to transition from the Open Restaurants program while petitioning for a sidewalk or roadway cafe license.

+Previously, Open Restaurants came under scrutiny in multiple lawsuits in which plaintiffs deemed the program unnecessary in a post-pandemic world.
+Other legal complaints included congestion, excessive noise and garbage issues.
+The lawsuits were overall ineffective in halting the program.

 Restaurants utilizing any privately owned outdoor space, private parking lots, balconies, terraces, open-air rooftop space or on open-air boats do not need to apply for permits, according to the city Department of Transportation, which will administer the program.